The RAF Amendment Act 19 of 2005 came into effect on 1 August 2008.

 Key changes to the Road Accident Fund

-The most important changes made in the RAF Amendment Act 19 of 2005 include the following:
+The RAF Amendment Act 19 of 2005 introduced the following changes:

 - removal of the limitation preventing members of the same household as the negligent driver from claiming, where the driver was solely responsible for the accident

-- a new regulation limiting general damages claims only to instances where serious injury was sustained
+- limiting claims for general damages to cases involving serious injury

-- an amendment that limits claims for medical expenses to prescribed healthcare rates
+- limiting claims for medical expenses to prescribed healthcare rates

-- loss of earnings and loss of support claims were capped at R160 000 per annum, regardless of the actual loss incurred; this value is adjusted quarterly to account for inflation and is currently set at R238 670
+- capping loss of income and loss of support claims at R160 000 per annum, regardless of the actual loss incurred; this value is adjusted quarterly to account for inflation

-- abolition of the victim’s right to sue the wrongdoer for the balance of their damages over and above that which can be claimed from the RAF – victims may only claim from the RAF.
+- abolition of the victim’s right to sue the wrongdoer for the balance of their damages – victims may claim only from the RAF.

-Also, restrictions applicable to certain categories of passengers were removed.
-Prior to the 2008 amendments, claims against the Road Accident Fund were limited to a maximum of R25 000 for the following types of passengers:
+Prior to the 2008 amendments, claims against the RAF were limited to a maximum of R25 000 for certain types of passengers.